pjehan/FlexibleJS/README.md

 ```

 #### WYSIWYG
-The WYSIWYG component can be use to display a WYSIWYG.
+The WYSIWYG component can be used to display a WYSIWYG.
+This component is based on SummerNote for UI.
 ```json
 {
   "id": "component-identifier",